NREL/resstock/docs/read_the_docs/source/tutorial/run_project.rst

 Run using buildstockbatch
 -------------------------

-See the `buildstockbatch documentation <https://nrel.github.io/buildstockbatch>`_ for information on running projects (large-scale).
+See the `BuildStock Batch documentation <https://buildstockbatch.readthedocs.io/en/latest/>`_ for information on running projects (large-scale).

 Run using run_analysis.rb
 -------------------------